News-Register (McMinnville)

 The News-Register is a newspaper published in McMinnville, Oregon, United States.
-It is a semi-weekly community newspaper serving McMinnville and the surrounding Yamhill Valley.
+It is a weekly community newspaper serving McMinnville and the surrounding Yamhill Valley.
 The News-Register Publishing Co. and parent holding company Oregon Lithoprint, Inc. are a closely held corporation owned by members of the Bladine family of McMinnville.

 History

 Predecessor companies

 The News-Register has origins in several Yamhill County newspaper companies dating to 1866.
 The earliest of these companies, the Lafayette Courier began publishing in 1866.
 By 1872 the newspaper had moved to McMinnville, anticipating the 1889 vote to move the county seat from Lafayette to McMinnville, and become the Yamhill County Reporter.
 In 1905 the Reporter merged with the McMinnville News, itself founded in 1901, to become the News-Reporter.
 Meanwhile, a separate branch of the News-Registers family tree began in 1881 with the Oregon Register, also of Lafayette.
 In 1886, the West Side Telephone was founded in McMinnville.
-These newspapers eventually merged to form the Telephone-Register.
+These newspapers merged to form the Telephone-Register in 1889.

 In 1928 the company was purchased by Lars Bladine.
 Then a writer for and owner of newspapers in Iowa, Bladine first visited nearby Portland, Oregon, in 1905 for the Lewis and Clark Centennial Exposition.
 Bladine's eldest son, Jack, relocated to McMinnville to begin family operation of the newspaper.
 Lars and his family, including younger son Philip, moved to Oregon permanently in 1932.
 The Telephone Register won the National Editorial Association award for general excellence for weekly newspapers in 1939, a year in which several Oregon papers won national recognition.
 In 1953, Jack and his brother Philip Bladine bought out the News-Reporter and combined it with the Telephone-Register, forming the News-Register on February 12, 1953.